A HELPFUL GUIDE ON HOW TO SUBMIT A FAN FICTION STORY

 · If you request a beta-reading service, your story will be given to a member of our beta-reading team.

-· The beta-reader will take the time to check your story, analyse it, make corrections, suggestions and comments, using a coloured ‘ink’ to do so.
+· The beta-reader will take the time to check your story, analyse it, make corrections, suggestions and comments, using a coloured font (red, blue, green...) to do so.

-· Please note that you are in no way obligated to follow any of the beta-reader’s advice or suggestions, but we highly recommend that you do so.
+· Please note that you are in no way obligated to follow any of the beta-reader’s advice or suggestions, but we highly recommend that you at least read them.
 You might not agree with all the comments, but they might help you correct that little something that your story lacks to be just a little bit better.
 Respect the judgment of your beta-reader, who performs a FREE service, by giving you valuable comments and suggestions that are meant to be constructive and helpful for your writing.

 · Please make sure you make any alterations on the corrected copy returned by the beta-reader.
 Use a colour other than black, or the colour used by the beta-reader, so the beta-reader can see the corrections you have made, and pay a little more attention to these sections.